andrerfcsantos/f1-discord-bot/README.md

     - help - shows this message
     - next - shows information about the next race
     - last - shows information about the last race
+    - current - shows races for the current season
     - results - shows information about results
         - results circuit <circuit> - shows historical information about the winners at a given circuit for the last years
         - results driver <driver> - shows last results for a driver